uliwitness/chirp/README.md

 Installation
 ------------

+Create a MySQL database and make note of its server domain name, username, password and database name.
 Upload the chirp_install.php file to your server, so it resides at the root of a domain or sub-domain.
-Run it, and it will download Chirp into a "chirp" subfolder and create a .htaccess file for you, then let you move on to setting up your database and an admin user.
+Run it, and it will download Chirp into a "chirp" subfolder and create a .htaccess file for you, then let you move on to setting up your database and a username & password for using Chirp.
 Run the chirp_install.php file again whenever you wish to update to the newest version of Chirp.

 Usage